rust-lang/rfcs/text/0000-ptr-to-field.md

 The field types needs to interact with the privacy rules for fields.
 A field type has the same privacy as the field it is derived from.
 Anything else would be too restrictive or unsound.

+The project trait will live inside the `std::project` module, and will not be added to `prelude`.

 As example of how to implement `Project`, here is the implementation for `&T`.

 ```rust